galliacode/esp32-mobile-app/README.md

     - General utilities to use
     - Logging macros, to automatically put the function name and the core Id, to optimizations

+# iOS app

+    This mobile app for iOS >= 10.3
+    All code is written in Swift
+    No third part libraries is used

 ## BLE messages